I’m not good at changing the world.

 Additionally, I’ve been increasingly aware of just how limited I am.
 Some people seem to have an unlimited capacity to serve, but not me.
 Lately, it’s been a struggle for me just to do the “normal” things, like take care of my kids, stay on top of my work, and serve my wife, who’s been dealing with health problems.

 Unlike Enrique Iglesias, I can’t be your hero.
 I sympathize more with Dave Matthews, who insists that he’s no Superman.

 One of the great lies of social media is that it makes us feel bigger and more influential than we really are.

 But I can make a difference in the lives of those who are in my immediate circle of influence.
 My kids.
 My wife.
-The people at the Starbucks I usually go to.
-The people in my fellowship group.
+The people at the coffee shop I usually go to.
+The people in my community group and Bible study.